-The income before taxes, corresponding to the proportion of Anglo American Sur S.A. results recognized for the year ended December 31, 2024, was a profit of ThUS\$9,613 (loss of ThUS\$54,897 for the period ended December 31, 2023).
-There were no adjustments to said inconme for the period ended December 31, 2024, associated with the fair value of the net assets of this company recognized at the acquisition date, whether due to depreciation, write-offs or other types of adjustments.
-For the year 2023, the following effects of lower results were recognized: MUS\$ 8,937 due to the depreciation of the fair value of net assets, a loss of MUS\$ 90,639 for the deferred tax liability associated with the new Royalty Law (Law No. 21.591) impacting the fair values of net assets, and a loss of MUS\$ 522,448 due to impairment evaluation.
-These adjustments reduce the item "Share of profit (loss) of associates and joint ventures accounted for using the equity method" in the consolidated pre-tax result.
+The income before taxes, corresponding to the proportion of Anglo American Sur S.A. results recognized for the year ended March 31, 2025, was a profit of ThUS\$1,873 (utility of ThUS\$23,352 for the period ended March 31, 2024).
+There were no adjustments to said inconme for the period ended March 31, 2025, associated with the fair value of the net assets of this company recognized at the acquisition date, whether due to depreciation, write-offs or other types of adjustments.